Septic Safe Products and the Ones to Avoid

 Natural cleaning products for the most part are safe for septic systems.
 When looking at products for use in Septic Systems, it's best to take the guesswork out of it.
 Products that are safe for Septic Systems state “Septic Safe” on their labels.
 These products are usually natural and biodegradable, and they will properly break down within the tank without affecting the bacteria.

 One of the biggest culprits for endangering Septic Systems are household and cleaning products.
 The natural DIY road is a safe one, and you can even look at some of our resources, like how to clean areas of your home with your own natural cleaning products, like the bathroom.

-Creating products which are safe for septic tanks is about being responsible for what you put in the water and in the earth.
-Contribute to that by purchasing septic safe products, even if you currently do have centralized sewage.
+Using products that are safe for septic tanks is about being responsible for what you put in the water and in the earth.
+Be especially careful with products that you use on a regular basis, like laundry detergent and dish soap.
+Use septic-safe products, even if you currently do have centralized sewage.

 There is conflicting information out there about what’s safe for septic systems and what could be harmful.
 Here, we clear the air on some common septic cleaner questions: